 From: Cambridge, England

-Syd Barrett is best known as the original creative genius behind, and founder of, the legendary band Pink Floyd who had tragically slipped into insanity by the late 60s, catalyzed from taking huge amounts of LSD.
+Syd Barrett is best known for being the founder of and original creative genius behind the legendary band Pink Floyd, who had tragically slipped into insanity by the late 60s, catalyzed from taking dangerously huge amounts of LSD.

 Throughout 1966 and 1967, Barrett experienced huge success with the Floyd, but began to slowly drift into lunacy through the excessive use of hallucinogenic drugs.
 By late 1967, he had began acting erratic on stage and would sometimes miss gigs altogether.
-The following classic story sums it up: According to Pink Floyd bassist, Roger Waters, Barrett came into what was to be their last practice session with a new song he had titled 'Have You Got It, Yet?'.
+The following classic story sums it up: According to Pink Floyd bassist Roger Waters, Barrett came into what was to be their last practice session with a new song he had titled 'Have You Got It, Yet?'.
 The song seemed simple enough when he first presented it to his bandmates, but it soon became impossibly difficult to learn.
-As they were practicing it, Barrett kept changing the arrangement and would then play it again, with the arbitrary changes, and sing "Have you got it yet?"
-After more than an hour of trying to "get it", they realized they never would and that they were simply bearing the brunt of Barrett's rather obtuse sense of humor.
+As they were practicing it, Barrett kept modifying the arrangement and would then play it again, with the arbitrary changes, and sing "Have you got it yet?"
+After more than an hour of trying to "get it", the rest of the band painfully realized that they never would, and were simply bearing the brunt of Barrett's rather obtuse sense of humor.

-In 1972, Barrett formed a new band named Stars with ex-Pretty Things and Pink Fairies drummer Twink.
-After little success, Barrett eventually moved back to Cambridge and into hiding, living in his widow mother's basement.
+In 1972, Barrett formed a new band called Stars with ex-Pretty Things and Pink Fairies drummer Twink.
+After little success, he eventually moved back to Cambridge and into hiding, living in his widow mother's basement.
 Syd Barrett lived the remainder of his life as a reclusive painter and sadly past away on July 7, 2006 from pancreatic cancer...shine on.